telerik/ajax-docs/controls/scheduler/appearance-and-styling/templates.md

 ![Appointment template](images/scheduler_appointmenttemplate.png)

->note Using `<table>` elements inside the AppointmentTemplate leads to incorrect rendering of the appointments in TimelineView.
+>tip Using `<table>` elements inside the AppointmentTemplate leads to incorrect rendering of the appointments in TimelineView.
 >

 ## InlineInsertTemplate